In September 2019, BROOKES|Rowing will be launching a brand new junior academy through its linked partner college – City of Oxford.

 - Those completing 5 or more GCSEs with grades A*-C

-- Rowers already performing at a high level nationally
+- Rowers showing potential to perform at a high level

-- Athletes with some rowing experience and an elite sporting background
+- Athletes with limited rowing experience but with an elite sporting background

 This course will prepare you for a wide range of sports-related careers in physiology, biomechanics, psychology, sport therapy (physiotherapy) and sport coaching.
 The course itself runs with roughly 16 students per year, of which there will be 8 places for BROOKES|Rowing Academy athletes.